Category: Short Story

 “Who is thi—”

 “I am the one here to make a deal with you.
 If only you didn’t have shit for brains, you might have remembered that.
 Now do you want to go through memory lane here?
 What about when you threw your ex under the bus in front of all her family?
 Or how about your internet history?
 Or how about all those awful things you used to say to the ones you loved?
-Or how about all those lies you put on your resume?
 Or how about when you coul—”

 “Are you following me?
 What is this?
 I will call the police!”